An Honest Trip Story from India: Exploring Thailand on a Budget

 Choose when to splurge and when to save

-And still come back feeling like you actually travelled, not just survived a trip
+And still come back feeling like you actually traveled, not just survived a trip

 1. Flights within budget: We planned early, used the right credit cards, and avoided unnecessary routes.
 Direct Pune–Bangkok flights saved money and energy.